Online community: Purpose

+Virtual communities are used for a variety of social and professional groups; interaction between community members vary from personal to purely formal.
+Communication tools like email lists can serve both personal and professional functions within virtual communities.

 Digital communities (web communities but also communities that are formed over, e.g., Xbox and PlayStation) provide a platform for a range of services to users.
 It has been argued that they can fulfill Maslow's hierarchy of needs.
-They allow for social interaction across the world between people of different cultures who might not otherwise have met with offline meetings also becoming more common.
+They allow for social interaction across the world between people of different cultures who might not otherwise have met, with offline meetings also becoming more common.
 Another key use of web communities is access to and the exchange of information.
-With communities for even very small niches it is possible to find people also interested in a topic and to seek and share information on a subject where there are not such people available in the immediate area offline.
+With communities for even very small niches, it is possible to find people also interested in a topic and to seek and share information on a subject where there are no such people available in the immediate area offline.
 This has led to a range of popular sites based on areas such as health, employment, finances and education.
 Online communities can be vital for companies for marketing and outreach.

 Unexpected and innovative uses of web communities have also emerged with social networks being used in conflicts to alert citizens of impending attacks.
 The UN sees the web and specifically social networks as an important tool in conflicts and emergencies.

 Web communities have grown in popularity; as of October 2014, 6 of the 20 most-trafficked websites were community-based sites.
 The amount of traffic to such websites is expected to increase as a growing proportion of the world's population attains Internet access.

+Internet communities offer the advantage of instant information exchange that is not possible in a real-life community.
+This interaction allows people to engage in many activities from their home, such as: shopping, paying bills, and searching for specific information.
+Users of online communities also have access to thousands of specific discussion groups where they can form specialized relationships and access information in such categories as: politics, technical assistance, social activities, health (see above) and recreation.
+Virtual communities provide an ideal medium for these types of relationships, as information can easily be posted and response times can be very fast.
+Another benefit is that these types of communities can give users a feeling of membership and belonging.
+Users can give and receive support, and it is simple and cheap to use.